Cbas12/LA_CRIMES_zoomcamp_2024/README.md

     ```
     - This will create your schema and migrate 2020 to 2023 data.
 We'll work and test this project with 2024 data.

-3. Google Drive and Sheets
+3. Google Drive and Sheets:
-  1. Create a folder in Google Drive and upload the file "daily_crimes" located in the Necesary/Helpful files folder provided above.
+    1. Create a folder in Google Drive and upload the file "daily_crimes" located in the Necessary/Helpful files folder provided above.
-  2. Once it's in the folder, open the file and clic on "Share".
+    2. Once it's in the folder, open the file and click on "Share."
-  3. Clic in "Copy link" and you'll get an url similar to this: https://docs.google.com/spreadsheets/d/[random_string_of_characters]/edit?usp=sharing
+    3. Click on "Copy link," and you'll get a URL similar to this: `https://docs.google.com/spreadsheets/d/[random_string_of_characters]/edit?usp=sharing`.
     4. We'll save that link for later.

 ## Building the pipeline